OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 > Custom data types APIs are currently only available in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]
 >

 This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to work with custom data types.
-It introduces core concepts that are fundamental to custom data type development, outlines the organizational schemas of custom data types, and provides guidances for performing specific tasks such as reading or writing to a custom data type.
+It introduces core concepts that are fundamental to custom data type development and provides guidances for performing specific tasks such as reading or writing to a custom data type.

+## Core concepts

+- The type property
+- Range.value and Range.valueAsJSON
+- basicType, basicValue

-## Custom data type schemas
+## Read and write a custom data type

-### type property

-### Basic cell values schema
+### Cell values

 - [BooleanCellValue](/javascript/api/excel/excel.booleancellvalue)
 - [DoubleCellValue](/javascript/api/excel/excel.doublecellvalue)